henrik/bidtoy/README.md

 ## Tests

+Test coverage is poor and will likely remain so.
+I'll toy with testing different things but probably not thoroughly.

 #### Unit

 Karma is configured with `autoWatch: true`, so if you leave it running, it picks up on changes and re-runs tests automatically.